WWE Recruit: History

 Prior to the 2020s, WWE had used several methods to train its future on-screen talent.
 This included partnering with other promotions to act as developmental territories, including Florida Championship Wrestling (FCW), Deep South Wrestling (DSW), and Ohio Valley Wrestling (OVW) among others.
 In 2010, WWE established NXT as an in-house televised developmental brand, which became the major pathway to the promotion's main roster.

 In 2021, WWE established the WWE Next in Line (WWE NIL) program, which exclusively supports American-based college athletes who decide to train as wrestlers.
 The program was launched as an extension of NCAA-approved name, image, and likeness policies.

 In June 2024, WWE trademarked WWE ID and WWE Independent Development with the purpose of organizing and conducting a program to help develop wrestlers.
 That October, WWE ID was officially announced, which would support the development of independent wrestlers at specified schools or promotions and provide them a pathway to the promotion.
 The first schools and promotions designated under WWE ID were Reality of Wrestling (run by Booker T), Black and Brave Academy (run by Seth Rollins and Marek Brave), Nightmare Factory (run by Cody Rhodes), Elite Pro Wrestling Training Center, and KnokX Pro Academy (run by Rikishi).
 On November 9, Fightful reported that Timothy Thatcher had been signed as the WWE ID trainer.
 In addition to Thatcher, it was later reported by Yahoo!
 Entertainment that Sean Waltman had been hired as an ID trainer.

 On February 1, 2025, during the 2025 Royal Rumble, WWE announced the launch of WWE Evolve, a Tubi program based on the defunct independent Evolve promotion ran by WWE ID co-founder Gabe Sapolsky.
 The program, which premiered on March 5, 2025, features both WWE ID prospects and Performance Center trainees.
-On February 18, WWE chief content officer Paul "Triple H" Levesque announced the creation of the Men's WWE ID Championship and Women's ID Championship, the championships will be defended in WWE and on the independent circuit.
-On August 1, during SummerSlam weekend, independent wrestling promotion Game Changer Wrestling held their WWE ID Showcase event at The Williams Center in Rutherford, New Jersey, which saw Cappuccino Jones crowned the inaugural Men's ID Champion and Kylie Rae become the inaugural Women's ID Champion.
+On February 18, WWE chief content officer Paul "Triple H" Levesque announced the creation of the WWE ID Championship and Women's ID Championship – the championships will be defended in WWE and on the independent circuit.
+On August 1, during SummerSlam weekend, independent wrestling promotion Game Changer Wrestling held their WWE ID Showcase event at The Williams Center in Rutherford, New Jersey, which saw Cappuccino Jones crowned the inaugural ID Champion and Kylie Rae become the inaugural Women's ID Champion.

 On August 23, 2025, an incident occurred at a WWE ID-affiliated KnokX Pro event, where Raja Jackson, son of former UFC Light Heavyweight Champion Rampage Jackson, legitimately beat independent wrestler Syko Stu unconscious.
 The attack was livestreamed by Raja on Kick.
 After the incident, KnokX Pro removed mentions of WWE ID from their branding, with Mike Johnson of Pro Wrestling Insider writing that it "would appear WWE has severed ties with the promotion and academy as part of the fallout of the Raja Jackson incident".
 On August 25, the KnokX Pro Academy was removed from the list of WWE ID-affiliated schools featured on the WWE Recruit site.